Edmund B. Fitzgerald: Business endeavors

-Fitzgerald served as chief executive officer of Cutler-Hammer, Inc. for 15 years.
+Fitzgerald was chief executive officer of Cutler-Hammer, Inc. for 15 years.
 During the 1980s, he was chairman and CEO of Nortel.
 He was also director of the Business Council on National Issues in Canada for four years.
-He also served on the board of trustees for Northwestern Mutual Life Insurance Company, First Wisconsin National Bank and Beloit College.
+He also was on the board of trustees for Northwestern Mutual Life Insurance Company, First Wisconsin National Bank and Beloit College.

 Baseball endeavors

-Fitzgerald co-founded the Milwaukee Brewers in 1970, serving at various times as Vice President and General Partner on the club until 1982.
+Fitzgerald co-founded the Milwaukee Brewers in 1970, at various times Vice President and General Partner on the club until 1982.
 During the 1970s, he was on the Executive Council of Major League Baseball and chairman of its Player Relations Committee.
 He was previously a director on the board of the Milwaukee Braves and opposed the move to Atlanta.

 Political and other endeavors

-Fitzgerald served as Industry Advisory Council to the U.S. Department of Defense and was President of the National Electrical Manufacturers Association.
-He served on President Ronald Reagan's National Security Telecommunications Advisory Committee and was a life trustee and chairman on the Committee for Economic Development.
+Fitzgerald was on the Industry Advisory Council to the U.S. Department of Defense and was President of the National Electrical Manufacturers Association.
+He was on President Ronald Reagan's National Security Telecommunications Advisory Committee and was a life trustee and chairman on the Committee for Economic Development.
 Due to his efforts to improve trade relations between the United States and Japan, Fitzgerald was awarded the Order of the Rising Sun, 2nd Class.
-He also served as a member of the U.S.-Korea Wisemen Council.
+He also was a member of the U.S.-Korea Wisemen Council.